cleestofuh/HealthbookHW3/README.md

            The apk file is also included.
 - Tried to package the app to desktop App using AppJS.
 We're still working on it.
   To operate the app, you need to run 'app.sh' on terminal window (/app)
+- - Not supported with IE
+- Multiple clicks for delete are apparent only on Chrome and Firefox.
+Works with 1 click on Safari
+- To turn on and off notifications you click on gear setting.
+- Notifications should be default on when people sign up
+- Only appears once a day at first login of the day

 ---------------------------------------------------------------------
 Contribution to HW5